African Development Bank launches $464 Kangaroo social bond

-The development bank said the deal was led by Nomura (9716.T) and RBC Capital Markets.
+The development bank said the deal was led by Nomura and RBC Capital Markets.

 It added that the second social bond, following a $3.1 billion 3-year issue launched last year to fight the coronavirus pandemic, will be used to improve access to electricity, water and sanitation, and other social programmes in the continent.